 The adjudicators have been very impressed with the Band's performances and have consistently given the Band very high marks.

 The Band performed in the Stars of the Festival awards night concert in 2010.

 The Band also supports the Brockville Music Festival through an annual award, the Mary Fuller Memorial Award Sponsored by the Brockville Concert Band given to the best overall concert band musician (percussion, brass or woodwind) or ensemble (percussion, brass, woodwind or a combination thereof) consisting of 5 members or less, in the Festival.

-(Click here for a photo from the 2016 Stars of the Festival, including the recipients of the Award - sax quartet in front row - light-coloured shirts.
-Congratulations!)
+(Click here for a photo including the 2016 recipients of the Award - sax quartet in front row - light-coloured shirts.)

 The Band has presented outdoor summer evening concerts in Hardy Park, Brockville for many years and continues to perform as part of the Sunday in the Park series.